 - Do not leave or heat food in plastic containers.
 The phthalates in plastic products leak out over time into whatever it touches.
 To be safe, avoid plastic and keep and heat your food in glass or stainless steel containers.

 It can seem like there’s no escape from phthalates in foods.
-There used in pretty much everything and can even be found in the food we eat at restaurants.
+They are used in pretty much everything and can even be found in the food we eat at restaurants.
 Our country is suffering from an obesity epidemic, but it’s also combating a chemical one as well.

-Fortunately, one of the solutions for both of these issues is one in the same.
-By eating out less and cooking more with fresh, whole food ingredients, we can reduce our waistlines and our exposure to phthalates in food simultaneously.
+Fortunately, by eating out less and cooking more with fresh, whole food ingredients, we can reduce our waistlines and our exposure to phthalates in food simultaneously.